-3.2 Fan ON mode
+3.2 Fan Switch

-Turning the fan mode ON will cause the unit's internal blower to run continuously, whether the unit is dehumidifying or not.
+Turning the fan switch ON will cause the unit's internal blower to run continuously, whether the unit is dehumidifying or not.
 This function is desirable if the unit is used for air circulation or fresh air ventilation.